Jumping right in – or tiptoeing...

 contagious illness, especially if there is coughing, sneezing, very runny nose,

-sanitary.
-We encourage you to allow your child to explore the instruments; just please put mouthed items in our "wet box" after the activity.
-We'll wash and sanitize any mouthed items after class.
+We encourage you to allow your child to explore the instruments in any way that's safe.
+If it goes in a mouth, just put it in our "wet box" after the activity, and we'll wash and sanitize it after class.
 If your child is prone to oral exploration during the jam session part of

 class, you can gather some items that are particularly mouth-friendly (i.e.,